QuantEcon/lecture-source-py/source/rst/kalman.rst

 What have we achieved so far?

-We have obtained probabilities for the current location of the state (missile) given prior and current information
+We have obtained probabilities for the current location of the state (missile) given prior and current information.

 This is called "filtering" rather than forecasting because we are filtering out noise rather than looking into the future

 * :math:`p(x \,|\, y) = N(\hat x^F, \Sigma^F)` is called the *filtering distribution*

-But now let's suppose that we are given another task: to predict the location of the missile after one unit of time (whatever that may be) has elapsed
+But now let's suppose that we are given another task: to predict the location of the missile after one unit of time (whatever that may be) has elapsed.

-To do this we need a model of how the state evolves
+To do this we need a model of how the state evolves.

 Let's suppose that we have one, and that it's linear and Gaussian.
 In particular,